Voor de beste ervaring schakelt u JavaScript in en gebruikt u een moderne browser!

 I joined the Anthropology department as Assistant Professor in August 2015.
 I am a member of the Health , Care and the Body team.

-I received a PhD (2007) and MSc in psychology (2002) from the University of Edinburgh and a MA in Psychology ( cum laude) from the Radboud University Nijmegen.
-Before joining the University of Amsterdam, I was lecturer at the Institute for Global Health and Development (IGHD) at Queen Margaret University.
+In terms of my training and work, I straddle the domains of anthropology, sociology, psychology and public health.
+I received a PhD (2007) and MSc in psychology (2002) from the University of Edinburgh and a MA in Psychology (cum laude) from the Radboud University Nijmegen.
+Before joining the University of Amsterdam, I was lecturer at the Institute for International Health and Development (IIHD) at Queen Margaret University and I am still affiliated with IIHD.
 From 2006 until 2008 I worked as postdoctoral researcher in Sociology at the University of Edinburgh on an interdisciplinary ESRC-MRC fellowship .
-Before that, I worked as researcher in Nursing studies at the University of Edinburgh on a study examining changes in the health visiting service in Scotland and whether it addressed the needs of Pakistani and Chinese mothers in Scotland.
+Before that, I worked in Nursing studies at the University of Edinburgh where I was part of a research team examining changes in the health visiting service in Scotland and whether this service addresses the needs of Pakistani and Chinese mothers in Scotland.

 Recent grants & projects